Academic Technology Lab

 Academic Computing Services and Stanford Libraries provide extensive digital humanities support.

 The Digital Language Lab is Stanford's multilingual computing facility.
 Its three teaching spaces support language instruction and also serve as workshop and studio space for foreign language teaching and learning.

-The iPads for Learning initiative is a trial program by Academic Computing Services (ACS) and the Center for Teaching and Learning (CTL) to provide iPads for use in academic classes or workshops. iPads are available for learning and teaching opportunites and faculty can submit proposals for short-term usage (workshops) or for as long as a quarter.
+The iPads for Learning initiative is a project of Academic Computing Services (ACS) to provide and investigate the use of iPads in academic contexts. iPads are available for learning and teaching opportunites and faculty can submit proposals for short-term usage (workshops) or for as long as a quarter.

 The Meyer Tech Desk provides many services including large-format poster printing; equipment for loan, such as laptops, cameras, and projectors; and consulting support for the Multimedia Studio's digital video editing suites.